Singles & Solo Travel

 Our next stop is the Kasbah Ait Ben Haddou village to visit the ruins of this ancient Kasbah.
 The Ait-Ben-Haddou, a UNESCO site, houses an entire city within its walls with the houses densely packed together amidst crowded streets.
 The Kasbah sits on a hill and is made completely of mud bricks.

-Drive to Taroudant via Taznakht then we continue on via the route of saffron to Taliouine and then to evening's destination Taroudant.
+Drive to Taroudant via Taznakht, with the possibility to visit a carpet cooperative.
+We continue on via the route of saffron to Taliouine and then to evening's destination Taroudant.
 Where we check-in to our hotel and have dinner.

-Next we have about a 2 hour drive to Marrakech, also known as the "Red City" and is the most important former imperial city in Morocco's history.
+This afternoon we depart for Marrakech, also known as the "Red City", the most important former imperial city in Morocco's history

-We spend the day in Marrakech.
-An enchanting palm oasis set against the snow-capped peaks of the High Atlas Mountains, Marrakech is Morocco’s second oldest majestic imperial city and retains the splendor of its ancient past.
-Buildings are blushed in hues of the red earth, the horse-drawn carriages clip along broad avenues lined with palm, lime and orange trees.
-In the morning w visit the ancient Bahia Palace from the days of the harem, the royal Saadian Tombs and the Koutoubia Mosque and Minaret, Menara Garden and the Medina.
+We spend the day in Marrakech, an enchanting palm oasis set against the snow-capped peaks of the High Atlas Mountains.
+Marrakech is Morocco’s second oldest majestic imperial city and retains the splendor of its ancient past.
+Buildings are blushed in hues of the red earth and the horse-drawn carriages clip along broad avenues lined with palm, lime and orange trees.
+In the morning we visit the ancient Bahia Palace from the days of the harem, the royal Saadian Tombs and the Koutoubia Mosque and Minaret, Menara Garden and the Medina.

 Today we drive our own 4 passenger 4WD vehicles on an overland safari.
 Find yourselves in the heart of the Berber countryside where paths lead to picturesque villages and hamlets, through forests and hunting reserves filled with wild-life.
 The extraordinarily colorful rose gardens bloom from April to December.